worakritsoo/svelte-ionic/README.md

 Ion Back Button does not appear in the app.
 Neither in a REPL.
 Made a custom version.

 ## Nav needs customElement
-Not necessarily an issue, but still a bit undesireable to make a custom element to be using a IonNav (as in `<ion-nav root="my-element">`)
+Not necessarily an issue, but still a bit undesireable to make a custom element to be using a IonNav (as in `<ion-nav root="my-element">`).
+Therefore made IonNav.svelte to handle this and developers can include svelte components.

 # Todo's
 A number of todo's: